ppannuto/patpannuto.com/classes/2022/winter/cse141L/index.md

  - CSE110 (Strongly Recommended).
 110 gives critical experience in the design, _planning_, and implementation of a large-scale project.
-It is strongly encouraged for students to take 110 first, as this course is also a large project, but more of the planning and breakdown of work is your own responsibility in 141L.
+It is strongly encouraged for students to take 110 first, as this course is also a large project but more of the planning and breakdown of work is your own responsibility in 141L.

 ---